When and How to Introduce Bread to Babies

 3. French Toast

-You can make it either sweet or savoury, depending on your baby’s taste preference.
-However, this recipe contains eggs and before you plan to give it your baby find out if your baby is allergic to eggs.
+You can make it sweet or savoury depending on your baby’s taste preference.
+However, this recipe contains eggs, so make sure you know if your baby is allergic to eggs.

-- Bread – cut into small square or long pieces
+- Bread – cut into small square or elongated pieces

 - Sugar or salt to taste

 - Butter for frying